cawasser/rccst/docs/kafka-pub-sub-datasource.md

 such as when a Table needs another page-worth of data.
 This event calls the server and puts the result into the same `:source` element as the others, so the standard subscription still causes the re-render when the query returns.

+Another alternative might be to add a contorl to all UI-components that indicate when the data it "stale" and the user can click to get the updated data.